-A faculty member, staff member, or student employee requiring medical attention where emergency responders or their transport are not necessary should seek care through one of St Luke's Occupational Health Clinics or St Luke's Emergency Room.
+A faculty member, staff member, or student employee requiring medical attention where emergency responders or their transport are not necessary should seek care through University Health Services or one of St Luke's Occupational Health Clinics.

 7.2.2.2.
 Students